przemwo/js-blog-project/pages/about.md

 Hi!
 My name is Przemek Wolnik and I&apos;m a frontend developer who lives and works in Gdańsk, Poland.

-Why I've made this blog?
+Why I've started this blog?
 I thought it would be:

 1. A set of notes about topics that I thought were worth to learn.
 Notes that are always close at hand whenever I need them.
 2. A good way to learn new things.
-3. A record of my learning of Javascript and technologies related with programming.
+3. A record of my learning of Javascript and technologies related to programming.

-Because of the above it would be fair to warn you that in the articles on this blog you may find many simplifications, mental shortcuts and - which is inevitable in the process of learning - errors.
+Because of the above it would be fair to warn you that in the articles on this blog you may find simplifications, mental shortcuts and - which is inevitable in the process of learning - errors.

 Having said that I hope you will find something interesting and valuable here and would like to visit my blog again.